railsadminteam/rails_admin/docs/associations-basics.md

 end
 ```

 You'll need to handle ordering in your model with a position column for example.
-See [[here|Has-many-%3Athrough-association]] for a comprehensive ActiveRecord example with a `has_many :through` association.
+See [[here|Has-many-:through-association]] for a comprehensive ActiveRecord example with a `has_many :through` association.

 ### Multiselect